betaly/bleco/packages/soft-delete/README.md

 - **SoftDeleteEntity** - An abstract base class for all models which require soft delete feature.
-This class is a wrapper over Entity class from [@loopback/repository](https://github.com/strongloop/loopback-next/tree/master/packages/repository) adding three attributes to the model class for handling soft-delete, namely, deleted, deletedOn, deletedBy.
+This class is a wrapper over Entity class from [@loopback/repository](https://github.com/strongloop/loopback-next/tree/master/packages/repository) adding three attributes to the model class for handling soft-delete, namely, deleted, deletedAt, deletedBy.
 The column names needed to be there in DB within that table are - 'deleted', 'deleted_on', 'deleted_by'.
 If you are using auto-migration of loopback 4, then, you may not need to do anything specific to add this column.
 If not, then please add these columns to the DB table.